RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Members and listeners also earn badges that represent various achievements.
 There are hundreds of badges.
 Some of them are awarded automatically by the platform, some are awarded by nomination, and some have to be applied for.

 For more information, see:  [Listener Reputation](https://www.7cups.com/about/faqBadgesCheers.php) and [Member Reputation](https://www.7cups.com/about/memberReputation.php)

+### Self-care breaks

+A member, listener or therapist can take a break from 7 Cups at any time, suspending their account temporarily.
+This is often known as a self-care break, although it can be for any reason.
+When they do this their profile completely disappears as if they never existed.
+Their name and icon disappear from almost everywhere in the platform.
+If and when they return from their break, their name and icon reappear everywhere.

 # Onboarding and agreements